 The 32 page document is the culmination of two years of academic and framework-building by half a dozen contributors who are specialist in fields from micro-plastic research, alternative currencies, philosophy, community development and database development.
 Our whitepaper lays out the context, science and concept for plastic “waste” as an opportunity for a root-level, right-now, you-and-can-do-it, systemic solution.

-The document explores ecobricking as a pressing, relevant and deep solution to consumed plastic and essential step in plastic transition.
+The document presents ecobricking as a essential set in personal and global plastic transition, and a meaning means of plastic sequestration.
 The whitepaper provides exhaustive footnoting to the science behind our assumptions and arguments.
 It then lays out the core concepts of the Brikcoin people-powered, manual blockchain, that gives plastic a revolutionary new value.

 Best of all, the white paper isn’t just abstract theory and words.
 It is based on two years of field operations with our beta GoBrik app and over 40,000 users.
 Over this period, the platform has authenticated over 20,000 Kg of sequestered plastic, and generated a pool of over 100,000 ß (as of April, 2020).

 We live in the petroleum age.
 There is no way around plastic — that which has been created and that which is on its way.

 Fundamental to the pollution crisis is the etymological judgment of used plastic as ‘waste’.
 Were plastic seen as gold, it would not be discarded and allowed loose in the biosphere.
 Using sequestered plastic as a ‘gold standard’ for the basis of the Brikcoin currency enables just this – the blanket and universal valuation of plastic.
 By defining plastic sequestration uniquely to manual, human-powered and universally accessible ecobricking (in which no fiat currency and no petroleum power are required) we envision a leap in our planetary transition from petroleum, the detrimental biases of fiat capital and plastic.